Daniel Petrie: The Petrie family

 Petrie was married for 57 years to Dorothea Grundy Petrie, an Emmy-winning film and television producer.
-Their sons were Daniel and Donald, both successful directors and screenwriters.
+Their sons were Daniel Jr. and Donald, both successful directors and screenwriters.
 Their twin daughters were former MGM executive June and actor/writer Mary.
-In 2002, the family as a whole was awarded the American Film Institute's Platinum Circle Award to recognise their collective creative contributions.
+In 2002, the family was awarded the American Film Institute's Platinum Circle Award to recognise their collective creative contributions.